Niall-5P/venv_environment_setup/README.md

 * **Role permissions** prevent unauthorized access to influencer and admin features.
 * **Responsive design**: layout adapts gracefully on iPad and mobile; no horizontal scroll detected.
 * **Error handling**: informative messages guide users; invalid inputs never break the flow.
-* **Third-party services**: Stripe, Cloudinary, Mailchimp integrations work in both sandbox and live keys.
+* **Third-party services**: Stripe, Mailchimp integrations work in both sandbox and live keys.

 These manual tests validate that **Aurarette** delivers a reliable, secure and user-friendly shopping experience aligned with its target Gen-Z audience and business objectives.